Women's suffrage in Alaska: Alaska Native women and voting

-While white women had largely gained voting rights, Alaskan Natives still had an uncertain path to be able to vote.
-Some indigenous women were considered citizens through their marriage to white men, but most Alaska Natives were not considered citizens of the United States.
+While non-native women had largely gained voting rights, Alaska Natives still had an uncertain path to the vote.
+Some indigenous women were considered citizens through their marriage to white men, but most Alaska Natives were not.
 The Alaska Native Brotherhood (ANB) was formed in 1912 to support the civil rights of Natives.
 The Alaska Native Sisterhood (ANS) was formed three years later in 1915.
 A law passed by the Territorial Legislature allowed Alaskan Natives to vote if they gave up their "tribal customs and traditions."
 Native women largely were not able to vote after the passage of the Nineteenth Amendment because of questions about their citizenship.

 William Paul (Tlingit) fought for indigenous people's right to vote during the 1920s.
 He organized both literate and illiterate voters in the state.
 Paul gave illiterate voters a template individuals could place over the ballot and be able to vote in a manner Paul approved of.
 Tillie Paul (Tlingit) was arrested for helping Charlie Jones (Tlingit) vote since Alaska did not consider them citizens.
 After winning in court, the case helped set a precedent that Alaska Natives could legally vote.
 In 1924, the United States Congress passed the Indian Citizenship Act.
 The next year, however, Alaska passed a literacy test that was meant to suppress the votes of Natives.